Concord man charged in other shootings pleads guilty to 2014 murder - Salisbury Post

 shavonne.potts@salisburypost.com

-SALISBURY — A Concord man with a violent past will spend the next 10-plus years in prison for a 2014 murder conviction while he awaits a trial in the 2007 shooting death of a 17-year-old Concord teen.
+SALISBURY — A Concord man with a violent past will spend the next 10-plus years in prison for a 2014 killing while he awaits a trial in the 2007 shooting death of a 17-year-old Concord teen.

-On Monday, John Calvin Sifford III, 33, pleaded guilty to the 2014 murder of Antonio Chambers.
+On Monday, John Calvin Sifford III, 33, pleaded guilty to voluntary manslaughter in the 2014 shooting death of Antonio Chambers.
 Sifford had been in the Rowan County Detention Center under a $3.5 million bond since his 2018 arrest and was awaiting trial on those second-degree murder charges.

 In 2014, Salisbury police detectives responded to a shots-fired call at the Colonial Village Apartments.
 They discovered Chambers, 25, shot to death inside his bedroom.
 A woman and two children who were in the apartment at the time were not hurt.